warren-bank/node-rtsp-relay/README.md

   - of the display screen
   - from the camera/microphone
 * surprisingly, there are very few good options
-* of those:
-  - there are none that run a server to allow a client to directly connect and view the stream
-  - the only stream protocol they support is RTSP
+* the only stream protocol they support is RTSP
-    * I'm no expert, but apparently:
+  - I'm no expert, but apparently:
-      - this protocol requires the app to connect (as a client) to an external media server
+    * this protocol requires the app to connect (as a client) to an external media server
-      - the video stream is pushed to the server
+    * the video stream is published to the server
-      - clients must connect to the server to view the stream
+    * clients must then connect to this server, in order to subscribe to (and view) the video stream

 #### Attempted Workarounds: